Octops/agones-discover-openmatch/README.md

 ## Development

-Below you can find details about the local setup used for developing and testing this project.
-These are not hard requirements though.
+Below you can find details about the local setup used for the development and testing of this project.

 - Dedicated machine for coding the required matchmaking components and extras
 - Local Kubernetes cluster running Agones and Open Match - Dedicated Linux Server